tunogya/abandonai-platform/public/terms-of-use.md

 ## 5. Confidentiality, Security and Data Protection

 (a) Confidentiality.
-You may be given access to Confidential Information of AbandonAI, its affiliates and other third parties.
+You may be given access to Confidential Information of ABANDON.AI, its affiliates and other third parties.
 You may use Confidential Information only as needed to use the Services as permitted under these Terms.
 You may
 not disclose Confidential Information to any third party, and you will protect Confidential Information in the same manner that you protect your own confidential information of a similar nature, using at least reasonable care.
-Confidential Information means nonpublic information that AbandonAI or its affiliates or third parties designate as confidential or should reasonably be considered confidential under the circumstances, including software, specifications, and other nonpublic business information.
+Confidential Information means nonpublic information that ABANDON.AI or its affiliates or third parties designate as confidential or should reasonably be considered confidential under the circumstances, including software, specifications, and other nonpublic business information.
 Confidential Information does not include information that: (i) is or becomes generally available to the public through